networkdynamics/PolNeAR/README.md

 The quality of annotations was assessed using various agreement-based metrics.
 Please see the associated paper for results [1].

+## Article Metadata

+The file `PolNeAR/data/metadat.tsv` lists every article in PolNeAR and provides several metadata fields containing information about the article itself, and how it was annotated.

+Metadata about the articles
+The following fields are hopefully self-explanatory:
+`filename`, `publisher`, `publication_date`, `author`, `title`,

+The fields `trump_count` and `clinton_count` indicate the number of times respectively that Donald Trump and Hillary Clinton, the presidential candidates, were mentioned.
+Care was taken using regexes to disambiguate sucm mentions from others, such as Donald Trump Jr. or Bill Clinton.

+The fields `credit` and `wire` are used respectively to indicate when the publisher has given credit for a story to another news publisher, or to a wire service, such as AP or Reuters.

+Metadata about annotation
+The fields `compartment`, `level`, and `annotators` indicate how the article was subjected to annotation.
+First, `compartment` indicates the compartment into which the annotation falls:
+ - `annotator-training` indicates that the articles were used to during training of the annotators, to test their interannotator agreement and verify annotations against an expert application of the annotation guidelines.
+ - The `train`, `dev` and `test` compartments make up the core dataset that should normally be used.
+The `test` compartment should never be viewed directly, but only used to calculate model evaluation statistics.
+ - The `parc-replication` compartment contains files sampled from the PARC3 dataset, and used to compare its annotation process to that of PolNear.

+Next, the `annotators` field is a pipe-separated list of unique IDs for the annotators that annotated the specific article.
+Most articles are only annotated by one annotator, but those used to test agreement are annotated by many annotators.

+Finally, the `level` field indicates the sequential annotation batch in which the article was annotated.
+Annotators proceeded through the datset in a series of batches, as follows:

+ - Level-0\*
+ - Level-1
+ - ...
+ - Level-4
+ - PARC-1A and PARC-1B
+ - PARC-2A and PARC-2B
+ - Level-5
+ - Level-6
+ - ...
+ - Level-23

+\* Along with the 34 PARC3 articles in the PARC-X levels, 20 PARC3 articles
+were interspersed into Level-0 to provide an early check for agreement with the PARC3 approach to annotation.

 ## Accompanying software
 If you are a python user, the easiest way to work with this dataset in python is to install the polnear module, and import it into your programs.